/ Loading — please wait

 Framework sketches, design probes, and learning projects — the same engineering rigor, different shipping bar than client work.
 Each has a public case study.

-An experimental JVM framework inspired by Javalin — simple routing, minimal surface area.
+An experimental JVM framework inspired by Javalin — simple routing DSL, no annotations, minimal surface area.
+A sandbox for understanding JVM web framework design.

 / Focus Areas